 Q. Can I go to the bathroom during the pitches?

 You can take a break whenever you need one.
 Go to the bathroom, get a drink of water, sit down, and take a deep breath.
 When you return to the room all refreshed, join a new line, and please, don’t cut.

-Q. Who will be there during PitchFest in case I have questions?The PitchFest Director, Jen Kreischer, and Assistant Director, Samantha Skal, will be there the whole time.
-There are also Room Captains (2 per room) who are published authors who volunteer to help things move smoothly but assisting the agents and authors.
-Finally the wonderful on-site ThrillerFest staff team are able to help.
+Q. Who will be there during PitchFest in case I have questions?The PitchFest and QueryFest team will be there the entire time.
+There are also Room Captains (2 per room) who are published authors who volunteer to help things move smoothly while assisting the agents and authors.
+Finally, the wonderful on-site ThrillerFest staff can help.

 Q. Why do you have agents AND editors at PitchFest?
 What’s the difference?